-- (118) Section 307, act of July 31, 1968 (Act No. 233), known as "The Pennsylvania Fair Plan Act." - (119) Sections 4, 5 and 6, act of December 17, 1968 (Act No. 387), known as the "Unfair Trade Practices and Consumer Protection Law," in so far as such provisions relate to the Court of Common Pleas of Dauphin County sitting as the Commonwealth Court. - (b) For the purposes of subsection (a) of this section: - (1) An act of Assembly relates to the Court of Common Pleas of Dauphin County only to the extent such act refers to the trial court of the seat of government in any form of language or the Court of Common Pleas of Dauphin County eo nomine; and - (2) An act of Assembly shall not be deemed to relate to the Court of Common Pleas of Dauphin County to the extent that such act expressly vests jurisdiction in the courts of common pleas generally. - (c) Except as provided in subsection (e) of section 8 of this act, the Commonwealth Court shall also have jurisdiction over every civil action, proceeding or appeal of whatsoever nature or description of the classes or kinds heretofore entered in the "Docket of Commonwealth Cases" established by the act of June 26, 1895 (P.L.315), entitled "An act providing for a separate appearance docket for all cases in which the Attorney General appears officially for the Commonwealth in the courts of the county in which the seat of government is situated." - (d) The reference to the Court of Common Pleas of Dauphin County in section 46, act of June 4, 1945 (P.L.1388), known as the "Administrative Agency Law" shall hereafter be deemed to be a reference to the Commonwealth Court. - (e) All other parts of those acts which are specified in clause (a) of this section of this act and all other acts and parts of acts are repealed in so far as inconsistent with this act.
+- (118) Section 307, act of July 31, 1968 (Act No. 233), known as "The Pennsylvania Fair Plan Act." - (119) Sections 4, 5 and 6, act of December 17, 1968 (Act No. 387), known as the "Unfair Trade Practices and Consumer Protection Law," in so far as such provisions relate to the Court of Common Pleas of Dauphin County, sitting as the Commonwealth Court. - (b) For the purposes of subsection (a) of this section: - (1) An act of the General Assembly relates to the Court of Common Pleas of Dauphin County only to the extent such act refers to the trial court of the seat of government in any form of language or the Court of Common Pleas of Dauphin County eo nomine; and - (2) An act of the General Assembly shall not be deemed to relate to the Court of Common Pleas of Dauphin County to the extent that such act expressly vests jurisdiction in the courts of common pleas generally. - (c) The Commonwealth Court shall also have jurisdiction under this subsection over every civil action, proceeding or appeal of whatsoever nature or description of the classes or kinds heretofore entered in the "Docket of Commonwealth Cases" established by the act of June 26, 1895 (P.L.315), entitled "An act providing for a separate appearance docket for all cases in which the Attorney General appears officially for the Commonwealth in the courts of the county in which the seat of government is situated" except any matter involving the interpretation, application, or enforcement of any act of Assembly which expressly vests jurisdiction in the courts of common pleas generally to entertain matters relating to the interpretation, application or enforcement of such act. - (d) The jurisdiction of the Superior Court specified in section 427, act of June 2, 1915 (P.L.736), known as "The Pennsylvania Workmen's Compensation Act," and section 427, act of June 21, 1939 (P.L.566), known as "The Pennsylvania Occupational Disease Act," is transferred to and vested in the Commonwealth Court and such provisions are hereby repealed in so far as inconsistent with such transfer. - (e) The jurisdiction of the Superior Court specified in section 510, act of December 5, 1936 (1937 P.L.2897), known as the "Unemployment Compensation Law," and Article XI, act of May 28, 1937 (P.L.1053), known as the "Public Utility Law," is transferred to and vested in the Commonwealth Court and such provisions are hereby repealed in so far as inconsistent with such transfer. - (f) The reference to the Court of Common Pleas of Dauphin County in section 46, act of June 4, 1945 (P.L.1388), known as the "Administrative Agency Law" shall hereafter be deemed to be a reference to the Commonwealth Court and, except as otherwise provided by general rules hereafter adopted, the reference in section 47 of said act to the applicable rules of civil procedure shall hereafter be deemed to be a reference to the applicable rules of the Commonwealth Court.